quantum-ods/qmlcourse/qmlcourse/book/intro/en/prerequisite.md

 ## Linear algebra and `Numpy`

 To understand basic quantum algorithms and quantum machine learning algorithms, just as in classical machine learning, one cannot do without linear algebra.
 If you have time to take mathematics seriously, we recommend [Gilbert Strang](https://ocw.mit.edu/courses/18-06-linear-algebra-spring-2010/) or [D.V.
 Beklemishev (RU)](https://www.litres.ru/d-v-beklemishev/kurs-analiticheskoy-geometrii-i-lineynoy-algebry-66005405/) courses, as well as [A.I.
-Kostrikin's problem book (RU)](https://biblio.mccme.ru/node/2192).
+Kostrikin's problem book (RU)](https://biblio.mccme.ru/node/2192) and and [SHAD's Machine Learning Tutorial](https://ml-handbook.ru/).
 And if you have ever studied linear algebra, but have forgotten it, a block of our course will help.
 We want you to have no problems with such concepts as:

 - vector-line and vector-column;
 - linear dependence of vectors;